yl6034-gif/datamining-project/README.md

 | 2048 | 81.177 | 25.472 | 3.19x |

 - FAVOR+ attention becomes faster than standard attention only at L≥1024
-- At L=64 (our main experiment), FAVOR+ is 2.6x slower
+- At L=64, FAVOR+ is 2.6x slower due to random feature computation overhead
-- This explains why total training time is higher for Performer at L=64
-- Note: Model 2 (Performer) and Model 3 (Performer+STRING) share the same FAVOR+ attention.
-STRING only affects positional encoding, not attention computation
+- Note: Model 2 and Model 3 share the same FAVOR+ attention.
+STRING only affects positional encoding

 ---

-## Important Notes
+## Important Implementation Notes

-**Fair comparison conditions:**
+**Fair comparison:**
-- All models use identical architecture: depth=6, embed_dim=256, num_heads=8, mlp_ratio=4.0
+- All models: depth=6, embed_dim=256, num_heads=8, mlp_ratio=4.0
-- Same training hyperparameters across all models
-- Same hardware (RTX 4060) for all experiments
+- Same training hyperparameters and hardware for all experiments

 **Implementation notes:**
 - No official PyTorch implementation exists for image classification with Performers